 Kapralova's music became public domain last year, and this change expedited several major initiatives celebrating the composer's life and music, resulting in an increased number of Kapralova projects overall.
-The most significant among these was the first English language book on the composer, published in November 2011 by Lexington Books, an academic press based in the United States.
-The Kapralova Companion, edited by Karla Hartl and Erik Entwistle, is a collection of biographical and analytical essays on the composer.
-Accompanied by an annotated catalog of works, annotated chronology of life events, bibliography, discography, and a list of published works, the book is an essential, comprehensive guide to Kapralova's life and music.
+The most significant among these was the first English language book on the composer, published in November 2011 by Lexington Books, an imprint of Rowman & Littlefield, an academic publisher based in the United States.
+The Kapralova Companion, a collective monograph on the composer, was edited by Karla Hartl and Erik Entwistle.
+With chapters analyzing Kapralova's music, and accompanied by an annotated catalog of works, annotated chronology of life events, bibliography, discography, and a list of published works, the book is an essential guide to Kapralova's life and music.
 Besides contributions by Hartl and Entwistle and a foreword by Michael Beckerman of New York University, the chapters have been written by Judith Mabary of the University of Missouri-Columbia, Timothy Cheek of the University of Michigan School of Music, and Jindra Bartova of the Janacek Academy of Performing Arts.

 The Companion was not the only publication put out last year.
-Amos Editio in Prague published not just one but two Kapralova scores in 2011: Five Piano Pieces (from 1931-32), edited by Veroslav Nemec; and a piano and voice version of Kapralova's orchestral song Smutny vecer (Sad Evening, from 1936), reconstructed and prepared for publication by Timothy Cheek.
+Amos Editio in Prague published not just one but two Kapralova scores in 2011: Five Piano Pieces, edited by Veroslav Nemec, and a piano and voice version of Kapralova's orchestral song Smutny vecer (Sad Evening), reconstructed and prepared for publication by Timothy Cheek.
 Both projects were initiated and financially assisted by the Society.
-In addition, Czech Radio published Kapralova's melodrama for reciter, violin, and piano, from 1939, dedicated to the memory of Czech writer Karel Capek.
-In Germany, Egge-Verlag made available Kapralova's Trio for Woodwinds (from 1937), reconstructed by Stephane Egeling, principal oboist of the Aachen Symphony Orchestra and a member of Trio Lezard, while Certosa Verlag made available Kapralova's piano miniatures Zwei Blumenbouquets (Two bouquets of flowers, from 1935).
-In Toronto, the Society published the second edition of Kapralova's piano miniature Little Song (Pisnicka, from 1936) whose first edition, originally published in 1936 in Brno as a part of a collection of piano literature for children, has been long out of print.
+In addition, Czech Radio published Kapralova's melodrama for reciter, violin, and piano, dedicated to the memory of Czech writer Karel Capek.
+In Germany, Egge-Verlag made available Kapralova's Trio for Woodwinds, reconstructed by Stephane Egeling, principal oboist of the Aachen Symphony Orchestra and a member of Trio Lezard, while Certosa Verlag made available Kapralova's piano miniatures Zwei Blumenbouquets (Two bouquets of flowers).
+In Toronto, the Society published the second edition of Kapralova's piano miniature Pisnicka (Little Song) whose first edition, originally published in 1936 in Brno as a part of a collection of piano literature for children, has been long out of print.
 This witty, playful piece in ABA form (hence the title) can be downloaded free from the Society website.

 Kapralova's music was also programmed at two summer music festivals last year: the first, Concentus Moraviae (a chamber music festival based in thirteen cities in Moravia, Czech Republic), programmed Kapralova's ritornel for cello and piano; the second, the Mitte Europa Festival - a chamber music festival organized in several cities on either side of the border between the Czech Republic and Germany - presented the composer's reed trio.
 Kapralova's music was also introduced at the Spring Symposium organized by the University of Michigan School of Music (poster presentation by Nicholas Skorina) and at the 11th Czech and Slovak International Voice Competition (with semifinals taking place at the University of Wisconsin-Green Bay and the finals in Montreal, Canada).
 The Society participated in this biannual event by sponsoring one of the competition prizes.
 The Kapralova Society Award is given to the best interpreter of a Kapralova art song.
 In 2011, it was awarded to Canadian soprano Lida Szkwarek, a graduate of the University of Western Ontario's Don Wright Faculty of Music.

-In addition to these reviews, several articles and texts on Kapralova's music were published in 2011.
-Kapralova Society Journal alone published several texts on the subject.
-The spring issue featured Tereza Jandura's analytical article “Kaprálová's Jablko s klína, op.
-10,” based on her doctoral dissertation and providing an interesting insight into one of the most diverse song cycles composed by Kapralova.
-The fall issue featured another insigthful analysis of one of Kapralova's art songs, this time by Michelle Latour (“Kaprálová's song Leden”), and the article “Kaprálová's Trio for oboe, clarinet and bassoon,” by Stephane Egeling, that explores the history and background of Kapralova's only work for reed trio.
-Furthermore, the Czech Radio weekly Tydenik Rozhlas printed Karla Hartl's article “Unikatni Vitezslava Kapralova” about the reception of Kapralova's Piano Concerto in D Minor when it was first performed in 1935 in Brno.Women in Music
+In addition to these reviews, several texts on Kapralova's music were published in 2011.
+Kapralova Society Journal alone published several of them: the spring issue featured Tereza Jandura's analytical article “Kaprálová's Jablko s klína, op.
+10,” based on her doctoral dissertation and providing an interesting insight into one of the most diverse song cycles composed by Kapralova; the fall issue featured an insigthful analysis of Kapralova's song Leden (January), written by Michelle Latour, and the article “Kaprálová's Trio for oboe, clarinet and bassoon,” written by Stephane Egeling, who explored the history of Kapralova's only work for reed trio.
+Furthermore, the Czech Radio weekly Tydenik Rozhlas printed Karla Hartl's article “Unikatni Vitezslava Kapralova” concerning the reception of Kapralova's Piano Concerto in D Minor when it was first performed in 1935 in Brno.Women in Music

-In 2011, the Society put out the ninth volume of its online journal of women in music, The Kapralova Society Journal, publishing research by Tereza Jandura, Michelle Latour, and Stephane Egeling.
-The Society's online resources on women in music continue to be a main attraction for visitors to our website and are frequently bookmarked by online discussion groups and blogs, and linked to by public and college libraries worldwide.Acknowledgement:
+In 2011, the Society put out the ninth volume of its online journal of women in music, Kapralova Society Journal, publishing research by Tereza Jandura, Michelle Latour, and Stephane Egeling.
+The Society's online resources on women in music continue to attract visitors to our website and get frequently bookmarked by online discussion groups and blogs, and linked to by public and college libraries worldwide.Acknowledgement:

 We would like to thank the following artists who performed Kapralova's music in Canada, Czech Republic, Germany, and the United States in 2011 (in alphabetical order): Nurhan Arman, Louise Andree Baril, Margie Beral, Sara Buechner, Tina Chang, Timothy Cheek, Steve Couch, Jan Creutz of Trio Lezard, Adrian van Dongen, Stephane Egeling of Trio Lezard, Peter Geisselbrecht, Stefan Hoffmann of Trio Lezard, Milada Jedlickova, Kapralova Quartet, Teiya Kasahara, Ema Katrovas, Canon Mark Laubach, Isabelle Leclerc, Cassandra Lemoine, Timothy Lissimore, Chloe Moore, Kripa Nageshwar, Ondrej Olos, Jessica Louise Paul, Barbora Polaskova, Andrea Priechodska, Alice Rajnohova, Michael Shannon, Sinfonia Toronto, Skampa Quartet, Whitney-Leigh Sloan, Rachel Storlie, Lida Szkwarek, Carol Tome, Kylie Toomer, Elizabeth Veilleux, Ladislava Vondrackova, Jana Wallingerova, and Chie Watanabe.